Development Walk-through

 alice@wonderland.com

-If you have multiple computers, then use the same name on each of them.
+If you see your name and email address, then you are all set.
 This name/email combination ends up in commits.
 So if it’s not set yet, do it now before you forget!
 This only needs to be done once.
 See Configuring Git for instructions.

 Obtaining the Sage source code

 Obviously one needs the Sage source code to develop.
-You can use your local installation of Sage (if you installed Sage from source), or (to start from scratch) download it from our Sage repository on GitHub:
+You can download it from our Sage repository on GitHub:

 Cloning into 'sage'...